joelleliu17/final_project/README.md

 ## Methods
-Methods in method are TTA method.
+Methods in method folder are TTA method.

 ### Tent: Fully Test-time Adaptation by Entropy Minimization